expo/sentry-utils/README.md

 You'll be prompted for your XDE port -- this can be found in XDE in the project URL display.

 In addition, the script will ask you if you want to bump the version of your project (the version specified in your `package.json`).
-This is optional - but if you don't bump the version and there is an existing Sentry release with the same version number, the artifacts associated with that version will be overriden.
+This is optional - but if you don't bump the version and there is an existing Sentry release with the same version number, the artifacts associated with that version will be overridden.